honeytrap/honeytrap-docs/docs/setup/agent/compile-honeytrap-agent.md

 ---
-title: Compile Honeytrap Agent
+title: Compile HoneyTrap Agent
 ---

 {% capture overview %}

-In order to install the Honeytrap Agent, it is advisable to set up the Go environment the following way.
+In order to install the HoneyTrap Agent, it is advisable to set up the Go environment the following way.

 {% endcapture %}